Anti-Malware Testing Standards Organization: Membership controversy

 Some members of the wider security community and even testers have raised issue with the organization's membership, which includes a preponderance of security vendors.
+This has led to some tester members leaving and then sometimes rejoining the organization.

+Tester member NSS Labs sued AMTSO, as well as CrowdStrike, ESET and Symantec, in an anti-trust case that was later dismissed.
+Shortly thereafter NSS Labs ceased operation.

 Work

 The organization has created some potentially useful resources for testers, including a page that flags relevant papers and other resources outside AMTSO, and a repository of guidelines documents for the benefit of aspiring testers on a wide range of topics.
 Another popular freely available resource is the Security Features Check, which attempts to download a faux malicious file to a desktop or Android device.
 This is a simple test to ensure that basic anti-malware standards are implemented on the test device.

 It also organizes workshops three times a year: discussion and generation of guidelines documents are a major by-product of these sessions.